 Between 2015 and 2019 I studied for a PhD in Electrical Engineering (also at the University of Liverpool), and I successfully defended my thesis in January 2020.
 My PhD revolved around developing Bayesian methods for protein quantification in mass spectrometry proteomics.
 Mostly this involved me writing models in Stan via Julia.

-Since October 2019 I’ve been working as a Research Associate in the Signal Processing Group in the Department of Electrical Engineering and Electronics at the University of Liverpool, working on various projects under that umbrella including: developing software for navigation systems, using Kalman filters and particle filters for sensor fusion; and analysing radar data with machine learning; translating epidemiological models for surveillance of the COVID-19 pandemic into Stan.
+Since October 2019 I’ve been working as a Research Associate in the Signal Processing Group in the Department of Electrical Engineering and Electronics at the University of Liverpool, working on various projects under that umbrella including: developing software for navigation systems, using Kalman filters and particle filters for sensor fusion; analysing radar data with machine learning; translating epidemiological models for surveillance of the COVID-19 pandemic into Stan.